glouppe/info8006-introduction-to-ai/course-syllabus.md

     - Your active participation is expected.
     - The exercises are designed to help you understand the materials and prepare for the exam.
     - Use this time to get answers to your questions.
-- Solutions are provided for all exercises.
+- Solutions will be provided for all exercises.

 ---